DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 Index cost (in bps) = (average index price - arrival index price) / arrival index price * 10000 bps

 Market-adjusted cost = arrival cost (in bps) - beta * index cost

+If market-adjusted cost is significantly lower than the total arrival cost, this indicates that most of the expense associated with buying is due to the effect of buying it in a rising market as opposed to the buying pressure induced by the order itself.

 ## Investment Philosophy